Azure Data Lake Storage

 Limitless scale and 16 9s of data durability with automatic geo-replication

-Highly secure with flexible mechanisms for protection across data access, encryption, and network-level control
+Highly secure storage with flexible mechanisms for protection across data access, encryption, and network-level control

-Cost optimisation via independent scaling of storage and compute, lifecycle policy management and object-level tiering
+Cost optimization via independent scaling of storage and compute, lifecycle policy management, and object-level tiering

 Scale to match your most demanding analytics workloads

-Meet any capacity requirements and manage data with ease, with the Azure global infrastructure.
-Run large-scale analytics queries at consistently high performance.
+Meet any capacity requirements and manage data with ease with Azure global infrastructure.
+Run large-scale analytics queries with consistently high performance.

 Safeguard your data lake with capabilities that span encryption, data access, and network-level control—all designed to help you drive insights more securely.